ONSdigital/takeon-ui/Readme.md

 -  To run the database related tests

-      Make sure your aws credentials have been updated and
-      run rds_tunnel.sh script from takeon-core-infrastructure project
-      to manually ssh into ec2 instance in the terminal.
+      Make sure aws credentials have been updated in aws config file first and then run rds_tunnel.sh script from takeon-core-infrastructure project to manually ssh into ec2 instance in the terminal.

 To run bdd test: